ddubny/ddubny.github.io/_pages/about.md

 #### 4. <span style="color:orange"> Resilience</span>
-Have you ever heard about Resilience ? then, how about the Distress Tolerance ??
+Have you ever heard about Resilience ?
 Actually, It is a psychology term which refers to the ability to recover and grow again in spite of adversity and hardships.
 Everyone has a hard time. **The important thing is how to get out of that period and overcome it.**

 Once, I have an experience that the project was canceled on the way to wrapping up, as the partner ghosted EVERYONE !!
 I was very desperate because there was nothing I could do for him.
 It makes me impotent.
 Soon I also lost my will, and fell into a sense of loss.
 That was the start of **Burn-out**.

 When I found out that I had something psychological problems, I went on a trip straight away alone.
 And I thought a lot while traveling.
 In that time, **I gave another meaning to the things that I had thought to have failed.
 (Redefining)**
 I did not think that It's just a waste of time, but I tried to think that it's a kind of learning and growth of time.